SrsDanny/FunctionDraw/README.md

 Then you can specify the range of the X axis (the range of the Y axis is calculated to fit all lines).
 Finally specify the size and name of the svg file to save it.

 # Unit tests
 The unit tests can be built by enabling the `BUILD_TESTS` CMake variable.
 CMake then automatically downloads the Google Test framework.
+After the project is built the tests can be run with the `test/UnitTest` executable.